twosense/add-ip-to-ec2-security-group/README.md

 This action adds an IP address on a specific port to an EC2 security group.
 If no IP address is provided, the action will use the IP address of the machine running the action.

+The post action will remove the IP address from the security group.

-This action assumes that the AWS CLI is installed and configured.
+_Note: this action assumes that the AWS CLI is installed and configured previously in the workflow._

 ## Inputs
 ______________